telerik/controlpanel-docs/installing-on-your-computer.md

 ## Installing and Updating Telerik Products

-1. Log in&mdash;The Control Panel requires you to log in so it can list all products associated with your user account.
-Make sure that you activate your account before trying to log in.
+1. Log in&mdash;The Control Panel requires you to log in through the Telerik login page, where you can use an existing account or create a new one.
+If your account has Single Sign-On (SSO) enabled, you can also authenticate with the identity provider (IdP) of your organization.

    ![Log in Progress Control Panel](images/login-telerik-control-panel.png)